 There are two types of bodice.
 Underbust bodices wrap around the torso underneath the breasts and enhance the waist.
 They’re the easiest sort to make, as you will only need short, straight bones.

 Overbust bodices cover the breasts.
-For small-breasted women they can be made using curved bones which you will have to bend into shape.
-Alternatively, you can structure them in the same way as underbust bodices but with a bra-style section at the front, using specially curved bones running laterally underneath the breasts.
+For a small-breasted fit, they can be made using curved bones which you will need to bend into shape.
+Alternatively, you can structure them in the same way as underbust bodices, but with a bra-style section at the front, using specially curved bones running laterally underneath the breasts.

 Basic Bodice Patterns